-Since its emergence in the 1980s, cognitive behavioral therapy, or CBT, has become one of the most popular options for treating a wide range of mental health disorders.
+Since its emergence in the 1980s, cognitive behavioral treatment, or CBT, has become one of the most popular options for treating a wide range of mental health disorders.
 For cases of depression, research shows that CBT is superior to antidepressant treatment and can be used as an alternative or addition to pharmacological methods.

 Its effects are equally robust for generalized anxiety, post-traumatic stress disorder, OCD, and many others.
 You may have never heard the term, or have heard about it anecdotally—or perhaps you’ve read a lot about it already.
-Regardless of your familiarity, we’d like to lay out the basics of this incredibly powerful therapy tool to see if it’s a technique that could be helpful for you on your journey to wellness.
+Regardless of your familiarity, we’d like to lay out the basics of this incredibly powerful treatment tool to see if it’s a technique that could be helpful for you on your journey to wellness.

 How Does CBT Help Cognitive Function?